Published January 21, 2025

 - Keep it centered.
 Instagram Reels have UI elements at the bottom (like, comment, share buttons) and at the top (account name).
 Centering your captions vertically in the middle third of the frame keeps them clear of these overlays.

 - Use a subtle background.
 A semi-transparent dark box behind your text ensures readability against any background.
-Keep the opacity around 50 to 70 percent so it does not overpower the video.
+Keep the opacity around 50 to 70 percent so it doesn't overpower the video.

 - One to two lines maximum.
 Short caption segments feel dynamic and are easier to read at a glance.
-If you are displaying full sentences, break them into two-to-four-word chunks that appear in rhythm with the speech.
+If you're displaying full sentences, break them into two-to-four-word chunks that appear in rhythm with the speech.

 Why External Captions Look More Professional

 When you burn captions directly into your video, they render at full resolution with no compression artifacts from a sticker overlay.
-They appear instantly when the video plays, with no loading delay.
-And because they are embedded in the video file, they look identical whether someone watches on a brand-new phone or an older device with a smaller screen.
+They appear instantly when the video plays.
+And because they're embedded in the video file, they look identical whether someone watches on a brand-new phone or an older device with a smaller screen.

 For brands and creators who treat Instagram as a core part of their content strategy, this level of control makes a noticeable difference in perceived quality.
 Viewers may not consciously notice well-designed captions, but they absolutely notice when captions look cheap or are hard to read.
 Investing a few extra minutes in a dedicated caption tool pays off in engagement and follower retention over time.